aws-samples/cfn101-workshop/content/intermediate/templates/package-and-deploy/index.md

 #### Package and Upload the artifacts

-The `aws cloudformation package` does follow actions:
+The `aws cloudformation package` performs the following actions:

 1. ZIPs up the local files.
 1. Uploads them to a designated S3 bucket.